TarballCoLtd/iOS-Restrictions-Recovery/README.md

-# iOS Restrictions Recovery
+# iOS-Restrictions-Recovery

-by Emery Ferrari<br/>
+by Alyx Ferrari<br/>
-A GUI/command-line tool that will recover the restrictions passcode from a device running iOS 7.0-11.4.1, either jailbroken or unjailbroken.
+A GUI/CLI tool that can find the Restrictions or Screen Time passcode of any iOS device running iOS 7.0 through iOS 13.x.

 ## Credit

 slf4j Copyright (c) 2004-2017 QOS.ch<br/>
 bc-java Copyright (c) 2000-2019 The Legion of the Bouncy Castle Inc.<br/>
 sshj Copyright (c) 2010-2012 sshj contributors<br/><br/>
+[keychain_dumper](https://github.com/ptoomey3/Keychain-Dumper/) was written by [ptoomey3](https://github.com/ptoomey3/).<br/>
 The idea for the iTunes backup feature was given to me by:<br/>
 [u/Starwarsfan2099](https://reddit.com/user/Starwarsfan2099) and<br/>
 [u/KuroAMK](https://reddit.com/user/KuroAMK)<br/>